wes9319/Pico-Placa-Predictor/README.md

 ## Intro

+This is a quick program to predict Pico & Placa behaviour.
 For this example pico y placa runs like the one before the pandemic outbreak at Quito - Ecuador:

 - Monday - plates 1,2 can't drive